Migrating Exchange on-premises mailboxes to Office 365

-After ensuring that MX record is changed and all mailboxes data are migrated, you need to delete the cut-over migration batch.
+After ensuring that the MX record is changed and all the mailbox data is migrated, you need to delete the cutover migration batch.

 For deleting the migration batch, open Exchange Admin Center, go to Recipients>Migration.
 Select your migration batch from the list and then click Delete.

 After the completion of migration, you can assign licenses to all Office 365 user accounts.
-However, this is not all that the user requires to perform.
-There are certain post-migration processes (explained in 3rd part of the cut-over migration series) which are required in cut-over migration for smooth access of mailboxes data.
+Also, there are certain post-migration processes (explained in 3rd part of the cut-over migration series) which are required in cutover migration for smooth access of mailboxes data.
 Read 3rd part of the series to get information about the processes required to be executed after the migration.

-Exchange administrators can migrate user mailboxes to Office 365 using cut-over migration.
+Exchange administrators can migrate user mailboxes to Office 365 using a cutover migration.
 The steps are provided in this article in brief only.